microsoft/MLOpsTemplate/src/workshop/documents/part_1.md

 - Parameterization: Adding parameters so that modules can be rerun with different parameters

 ## Pre-requisites
-- Complete the setup process to setup Azure ML workspace
+- Complete `Part 0` the setup process to setup Azure ML workspace
 - Run data setup to create local datasets for unit test as well remote full dataset

 ## Tasks